remarcmij/vanilla-starter/docs/RECIPES.md

 ### 3.1 Detecting state changes in `view.update()`

-Sometimes you want to (re)render parts of a View only if there is a change in the state object.
+Sometimes you want to (re)render parts of a View only if there is a relevant change in the state object.
 In the Currency Converter example, the \<select> elements should be populated with symbols for the available currencies only once.
 This can only be done inside the `update()` method of the View, since these symbols need to be fetched first and are therefore not available when the View is initially created.
 But once the symbols are fetched and the \<select> are populated you don't want to do it again on subsequent calls to `update()`.
 One technique that allows you to prevent this is to check the current state against the previous state and only (re)render if there is a change in the relevant state property.
-For the Currency Converter example, this is the `state.symbols` property.
+For the Currency Converter example, this relevant property is the `state.symbols` property.

-First, we need to make sure that we make the previous state available to the `update()` method by passing it as a second parameter.
+First, we must pass the previous state as a second argument to the `update()` method.
 In [converterPage.js](../src/examples/currency-converter/pages/converterPage.js) this is done as follows:

 ```js
 function createConverterPage() {